 ◘ Fig. I-38 The beetle communities occurring during the long natural life cycle of an oak (modified after Leicht 1996).

-Fig. I-39 Overview of habitat structures in old-growth and deadwood that are significant on an old tree (modified after Leicht 1996).
+Fig. I-39 Overview of habitat structures in old-growth and dead wood that are significant on an old tree (modified after Leicht 1996).

-5.7 Destructive agents in litter and soil
+5.7 Decomposers in litter and soil

 Most of the annual litter in a deciduous forest consists of dead, yellowed leaves from the litter layer above the ground.
 It is immediately crushed by soil organisms and then attacked and broken down by microorganisms, fungi and bacteria.
 The small fauna of saprophages feed on the litter, and by crushing it they make it easier for microorganisms to enter.
 In addition to insect larvae and countless other arthropods, however, it is primarily earthworms, as explained above, in whose faecal clots the bacteria develop a lively activity.

-The activity of these animals in deciduous forest stands has been studied more precisely, including quantitatively (Edwards et al. 1970).
+The activity of these animals in deciduous forest stands has been studied more precisely, including quantitative relations (Edwards et al. 1970).

 Leaf fall in autumn is completed by the end of October, often within a few days.
 Sugars, organic acids and tannins are first leached from the litter by rain.

-, The smaller the C/N ratio of the litter, decomposition occurs all the more rapidly.
-By the following June, birch litter loses about 4/5 of its dry weight, lime litter half and oak litter, which is difficult to decompose, only about a quarter.
+The smaller the C/N ratio of the litter, the faster the further decomposition takes place.
+By the following June, birch litter loses about ⅘ of its dry weight, linden litter half and oak litter, which is difficult to decompose, only about a quarter.

 The mineralisation of the litter is not complete, but humus substances are also formed, which, when saturated with Ca, result in the mull horizon, which is rich in lumbricids (earthworms), and in the case of an acid reaction, the mould horizon with oribatids (horn mites) and collembolae (springtails).
 In extreme cases, a highly acidic reaction results in a difficult-to-decompose layer of raw humus almost devoid of animal organisms but rich in fungal hyphae.
 The fine structure of the uppermost organic humus layer and litter reveals certain differences between beech forest and spruce forest in the Solling (◘ Fig. I-40).
 In the spruce humus, the structure is looser, with fewer fine roots, fungal mycelia and animals present.
 Litter decomposition to the Fm (the decay horizon of medium decomposition) takes about , in the spruce forest only years.